OmarBaltaji/NextCut/NextCut/README.md

     Then paste it to the Firebase Configuration file (Javascript file)

     13. In the public folder, you should insert the GSM sender id in the  manifest.json file.
-This can be obtained from Firebase: Project settings -> Cloud Messaging -> Project credentials -> Sender ID.
+This can be obtained from <br/>Firebase: Project settings -> Cloud Messaging -> Project credentials -> Sender ID.

     Manifest.json should contain:
     {
         "Gsm_sender_id":"sender-id"
     }

-    Be sure to also include your Firebase Configuration to the firebase-message-sw.js file (which can also be found in the public folder)
+    Be sure to also include your Firebase Configuration to the firebase-message-sw.js file (which can also be found in the <br/>public folder)

     14. Firebase Rules:
     In order to have Firebase fully functioning, slight modifications in the rules are needed: